yumemi-inc/danger-swift-shoki/README.md

 - You can also ask reviewers not to forget to do some manual checks with `askReviewer` method if needed

     ```swift
-    checkResult.askReviewer(to: "Check whether commit messages are correctly formatted or not")
+    danger.shoki.askReviewer(to: "Check whether commit messages are correctly formatted or not", into: $report)
     ```

-- At last post the whole check result with `shoki.report` method which is available for `DangerDSL` instances
+- At last post the whole check result with `report` method

     ```swift
-    danger.shoki.report(checkResult) // Assume you have initialized `danger` by code like `let danger = Danger()`
+    danger.shoki.report(report)
     ```

 ## Preview

 Code above will make danger producing markdown messages like below

-> ## My Check
+> ## My Report
 >
 > Checking Item | Result
 > | ---| --- |